LeeMoriya/Expedition/README.md

 - Hard: Dying at all will end the run (not for the faint of heart)

 Karma flowers act as your safety net, as permadeath will not occur if you karma is reinforced when you die.
-Note however this does not apply to Hard mode, you get one chance only.

 ## Challenges